hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 ## Acknowledgments

 ### This is Alfa version, please give me feadback if you find bug or need some another check.
-Me mail is info"@"tomashermanek, twitter is: hermanekt.
+Email is info"@"tomashermanek.cz, twitter is: hermanekt.